someengineering/fixinventory/docs/source/setup.rst

 Run ckmetrics
 -------------
-Now you can connect :ref:`ckmetrics` to the previous setup :ref:`ckcore` as well as let your prometheus connect to :ref:`ckmetrics`.
+Now you can connect :ref:`setup-ckmetrics` to the previous setup :ref:`setup-ckcore` as well as let your prometheus connect to :ref:`setup-ckmetrics`.
-Please match your parameter values to reflect your environment while running :ref:`ckcore`.
+Please match your parameter values to reflect your environment while running :ref:`setup-ckcore`.

 We add the ``--verbose`` on first start to get used to what is happening exactly.
 You can skip this argument later to reduce log output volume when all components are set up.

-Add ``--ckcore-uri`` and ``--ckcore-ws-uri`` if :ref:`ckcore` is running on another instance or port.
+Add ``--ckcore-uri`` and ``--ckcore-ws-uri`` if :ref:`setup-ckcore` is running on another instance or port.
-Add ``--ckcore-graph`` if you defined another name of the graph for :ref:`ckworker`
+Add ``--ckcore-graph`` if you defined another name of the graph for :ref:`setup-ckworker`

 .. code-block:: bash
     :caption: Run ckmetrics